June '11

 • Python 2.6 with MySQLdb, GeoIP for Python and httpagentparser

-How to import Apache logs in Piwik?
+How to import Apache logs in Matomo?

 Follow these steps for a test export with Apache2Piwik: